nrosjat/dynamic-synchronization-toolbox/README.md

-# Dynamic Connectivity Toolbox (DCT)
+# Dynamic Synchronization Toolbox (DST)

-This manual describes the usage of the Dynamic Connectivit Toolbox (DCT).
+This manual describes the usage of the Dynamic Synchronization Toolbox (DST).

 The toolbox presented here provides a MATLAB implementation of the pipeline for creating and graph theoretically analyzing dynamic networks as has been introduced in (Rosjat et al. (2021)).
 The pipeline consists of three major steps: First, phase-locking values between two measuring sites, e.g. electrodes, are computed relative to a defined baseline period, second, the calculated connectivities are used to define dynamic graphs at the group level by testing for significant increase compared to baseline using t-tests and last, the dynamic graphs are analyzed using graph-theoretic measures from the BCT (Rubinov et al. 2010).

-## BCT Pipeline
+## BST Pipeline

 ### Sample Data

 To ensure sufficient quality control, a sample dataset of artificial data was added to the scripts, which has a high degree of connectivity in one condition and a low degree of connectivity in another condition.
 The script for creating the artificial subject data are located in the "Data" subfolder.
+Execution of this file will create a sample subject suitable to run the full pipeline.

 ### Compute rPLV